 It is interesting that a decreased expression of IL-1β was observed for the phePsaeR mutant compared to its parent.
 In fact it is in agreement with the mouse model where a down-regulation of IL-1β and several other pro-inflammatory cytokines is observed during infection by a saeR/S mutant (Watkins et al. 2011).
 The effect of such a mutation in mixed infection can have considerable impact on vaccine development.
 The development of a vaccine against S. aureus already faces difficulties, mostly because of the wide range of diseases it can cause, each with their specific associated virulence factor (Proctor 2012).
 The model of synergy in pathogenesis presented here reveals that targeting the virulence factors under the control of SaeR/S could actually change the immune response in a favourable way for the bacteria that have not be neutralised by antibodies, rendering the vaccine inefficient.
-However the present study highlight the impact of the innate immune response on the outcome of S. aureus infection.
+However, the present study highlight the impact of the innate immune response on the outcome of S. aureus infection.
 Therefore, it encourages to explore the manipulation of the immune response – for instance by administering recombinant cytokines – as a new direction to find a cure for staphylococcal diseases.

 Chapter 6: General discussion

 Due to increased surveillance and simple control measures, the level of antibiotic-resistant S. aureus in the United Kingdom clinics has decreased (Duerden et al. 2015).
-However it is still an important threat and antibiotic sensitive cases have remained constant.
+However, it is still an important threat and antibiotic sensitive cases have remained constant.
 S. aureus importance is explained by a mixture of antibiotic resistance, wide range of diseases and countless virulence factors.
 This combination of factors makes the search for a universal way to treat staphylococcal diseases challenging.
 Nonetheless, by unravelling the complex mechanisms of disease new interventions will arise.

 The zebrafish has been a successful model for a wide range of pathogens (Torraca et al. 2014).
 Zebrafish embryos are particularly useful for multi-faceted pathogens like S. aureus since they possess only the innate immune system at that stage of development.
 Host-pathogen interactions are therefore limited, which reduces the complexity of the infection.
 However, this means that zebrafish embryos do not constitute a comprehensive model of infectious diseases.
 Rather, data obtained from embryos should be compared to other existing models.
 In my study, experiments focusing on bacterial dynamics in zebrafish embryos helped informing methods used in mice (McVicker et al. 2014, see Annex A).
 Thus, the effect of antibiotics on the immune bottleneck, first discovered in zebrafish embryos, was reproduced in mice.
 Likewise, the inter-strain cooperation phenomenon was first identified in zebrafish embryos before being observed in mice.
 This process reduces the financial and ethical cost associated with mammalian research.